MY ACTIVITIES AT BRAMELOUP

 The first kilometer is more-or-less gravelled track along a maize (corn) field and following the other side of the fence from the highway bypass.
 It dips steeply for the two underpasses under the highway (see Frangy).

-Then the path climbs up through the forest to the chalet, passing a small pasture still used by the farmer at the top of the hill in Quincy who rents the pastures, and crossing the middle of my property, running near to the chalet.
-The path then continues up to the old farm at Signy (now blocked by fences), with a branch going steeply up the hill to the farms and village of Quincy on the plateau.
+Then the track climbs up through the forest to the chalet, passing a small pasture which was used by the farmer at the top of the hill in Quincy who rents the Signy Farm pastures, and crossing the middle of my property, running near to the chalet.
+The track then continues up to the old farm at Signy (now blocked by fences), with a branch going steeply up the hill to the farms and village of Quincy on the plateau.

-The path up the forest slope is just soil with nothing to stabilize it, so it becomes muddy and slippery when wet, and erodes rapidly in heavy rain.
+The lower track is now prohibited to all motorized traffic, except for those like me who need to access their property, but some motor-bikers and quads still use it.
+The track is normally reserved for hikers, horseback riders and trail bikers, and even the occasional trail bike competition.
+It is an official departmental bike route.
+The track up the forest slope is just soil with nothing to stabilize it, so it becomes muddy and slippery when wet, and erodes rapidly in heavy rain.
 I have cleared fallen trees, constructed and maintained drainage channels to control erosion, and added gravel from a glacial deposit on my property, wheelbarrow by wheelbarrow, shovel by shovel.
-Over time I have managed to stabilize much of the lower path so that my cars can use it reasonably safely, although there have been some difficult times in the early years and recently after a rainstorm when I got stuck on the way up.
+Over time I have managed to stabilize much of the lower track so that I can drive up it reasonably safely, although there have been some difficult times in the early years and recently after a rainstorm followed by a heavy snowfall when I got stuck on the way up.
 Each time I have a problem, I make another improvement.
-In 2008 the path was blocked four times by fallen trees or large branches.
+In 2008 the track was blocked four times by fallen trees or large branches.
+I now carry a saw in my car to clear any fallen trees that block my way.

 Collecting gravel from my little quarry